Methods for Recovery of Construction Cost and Schedule Impacts Due to Defects in the Employer’s Invitation to Bid Documents

 6. CONCLUSIONS

-An EPC Contractor may be entitled to recover the cost and schedule impacts attributable to errors, inaccuracies, or defects in the Employer’s Invitation to Bid (ITB), even though the Contractor has contractually agreed to accept financial responsibility for deficiencies in the ITB.
+An EPC Contractor may be entitled to construction cost and schedule recovery when attributable to errors, inaccuracies, or defects in the Employer’s Invitation to Bid (ITB), even though the Contractor has contractually agreed to accept financial responsibility for deficiencies in the ITB.
 The Contractor’s success in arguing for a shift of the financial risk to the Employer will depend on the specific provisions and wording of the contract; the magnitude, range, and scope of the design deficiency which calls into question the Employer’s implied warranty of the design; and the degree to which the latent defects were on specialized licensor and proprietary design, which were unknown to the Contractor during tendering, and further the degree to which this specialized design impacted the overall design.
 When there is no strong contractual argument for shifting the risk to the Employer, the Contractor may also want to consider articulating the position that the design changes were in fact “enhancements” to the ITB design, rather than corrections to a defect in the ITB.
 However, this contention will require the Contractor to show that there was no defect in the ITB, as project objectives were achievable if the original ITB design were implemented.
 With new design enhancements, the Contractor would have to show that higher levels of project objectives were achieved than those identified in the ITB.

 About the Author